openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/macos.rst

-Installing PALISADE on MacOS
+Installing OpenFHE on MacOS
 ====================================
 These instructions were tested in macOS Mojave but should also work for other recent releases.
-It is assumed that the clang compiler that comes with Xcode is used for building PALISADE.
+It is assumed that the clang compiler that comes with Xcode is used for building OpenFHE.

 1. Install the Mac terminal command line functions if needed (type `git` at the command line to trigger the install).
 Then install home-brew if not already present: